ShoSashko/DistribSystem/README.md

 # Overview

-This is a program which emulates in-memory replicated log.
+This is a program which emulates fault-tolerant in-memory distirbuted log.
+The messages replicated in parallel
-.NET Core 3.1, Docker

 # Running the App